Welcome to YOUR TRAVELS.

 “A little over a week ago I mentioned my interest in making the pilgrimage to Salvation Mountain in Niland, California.
 Instead of ignoring my rambling, Charlie + Katie said “let’s go.”
 Great attitude, great plan.
 So we went.

 Leading up to the adventure Charlie and I discussed outfit choices, went shopping, discussed outfits more, considered the weather, loaded up on sunscreen, and debated over snack selections.The 3.5 hour car ride was genuinely so much fun.
 We discussed astrology, zodiac compatibility, Bernie Sanders, Icelandic politics, and music festivals.
-We ate way too many cookies.
+And we ate way too many cookies.
 We said some really good jokes, and some really bad jokes.

 Upon arriving we wandered around the colorful mountain, taking photos and enjoying each other’s company.
 Straying from the yellow brick road we headed back to the car to continue our trek through Slab City in the never ending desert.
 Definitely a peculiar spot in California, Slab City is one of the last remaining squatter communities in the desert.